 The governing rules on food supplements changed in 2021, when Law 56 on food supplements was adopted.
 Per these provisions, MOH became the sole competent authority on food supplements, unlike previously when two authorities shared responsibilities based on the composition of the food supplements.
 Food supplements can be placed on the market only based on the notification certificate issued by the MS. Law 56/2021 was amended by Emergency Ordinance 88/2023, which provided supplementary information regarding the notification rules for food supplements.
-Subsequent legislation concerning food supplements manufacturing, marketing and utilization is pending.
+Subsequent legislation concerning food supplement manufacturing, marketing, and utilization is still pending.
 Until the new implementing rules are published and implemented, the provisions of the EU Directive 2002/46 and the EU Regulation 1170/2009, transposed through Order 1069/2007, amended by Order 2134/2019, are applicable to food supplements containing permitted vitamins and minerals.
-Food supplements containing permitted vitamins and minerals combined with other substances are regulated by the provisions of Order 1228/2005.
+Food supplements containing permitted vitamins of Order 1228/2005.
 The notification procedure along with the type of required documentation is outlined here (in Romanian language).